OsimFavour/OsimFavour/README.md

 - 🔭 I’m currently working on **Web scraper projects for best deals, Web crawlers as search engines, Blog websites and Web automation**

+- 🌱 I’m currently learning how to build web applications and integrate Machine Learning Algorithms and AI technologies into them
+    - **Python frameworks such as Flask e.t.c**
+    - **Python frameworks such as Flask e.t.c**
+    - **Python frameworks such as Flask e.t.c**
-- 🌱 I’m currently learning **Python frameworks such as Flask e.t.c**
+    - **Python frameworks such as Flask e.t.c**

 - 📫You can reach me via **famos204@gmail.com**